chenx820/imperial-course-notes/README.md

 # 🎓 Imperial Course Notes

-This repository contains my notes for various physics-related course I've taken in Imperial College London.
-Each class has its own folder.
+This repository contains my notes for various physics-related courses I've taken in Imperial College London.
+Each course has its own folder.
 Below is a brief overview of each one.

 ---